bartrosa/bartrosa/README.md

 *Heretics of Dune* by Frank Herbert

 📫 **How to reach me:**
-I prefer contact by email.
+I prefer contact by email: contact@bartrosa.pl
 <!--
 ---
 My projects: